lorensen/VTKExamples/src/VTKBook/Chapter3.md

 coordinate system.
 (It may also be necessary for the modeller to transform from its natural coordinate system into a local Cartesian system.
-This is because actors typically assume that the model coordinate system is a local Carte-sian system.)
+This is because actors typically assume that the model coordinate system is a local Cartesian system.)
 The world coordinate system is also the system in which the position and orientation of cameras and lights are specified.